homebaseio/homebase-react/README.md

 4. Confusing console logs.
 EDN data looks different from JSON and to add to that, homebase-react mostly outputs entities, which are lazy data types and not very helpful when logged out with the default console formatting.
 See custom chrome formatters below for a vastly improved logging experience.

 ### Custom chrome console log formatters
 If you develop with [Chrome](https://www.google.com/chrome/) or a Chromium browser like Brave or Edge you'll get significantly more meaningful logs for entities `console.log(anEntity)` due to our use of custom chrome :formatters.
 These custom formatters allow us to perform lazy database queries to fetch all of an entity's attributes, including references to other entities and all reverse references to the current entity.
-They give you full access to your data graph with any entity as an entry point.
+They let you access your entire data graph from the console, with any logged out entity as an entry point.

 #### To enable chrome custom formatters
 **1.** Open the preferences panel in chrome devtools by clicking the cog.